UWC2-PYTHON/ProgrammingInPython/source/modules/Modules.rst

         still in the first block
     outside of the block statement

-The colon that terminates a block statement is also important...
+The colon that terminates a block statement is also important.

 One-liners
 ----------